WGLab/SCOTCH/README.md

 ```

 ### DTU analysis
 Below is sample codes for DTU analysis.
+Example data can be found in `/data` folder.

 ```
 library(SCOTCH)